Livvux/wordpress-mcp-client/content-strategy.md

 ## Conclusion

-This Content Strategy AI implementation will transform wpAgentic from a WordPress assistant into a comprehensive growth strategist.
+This Content Strategy AI implementation will transform wpAgent from a WordPress assistant into a comprehensive growth strategist.
 The integration of Firecrawl v2 enables powerful competitor analysis and content research capabilities, while the AI-driven strategy generation provides actionable insights for WordPress site growth.

 The modular architecture allows for incremental implementation and future enhancements, ensuring the system can evolve with user needs and technological advances.